AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Range of floating-point types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ranges can also be specified floating-point types.
-The syntax is similar
+In addition to the precision, a range can also be specified for a
-to the one used for integer data types --- using the :ada:`range` keyword.
+floating-point type.
+The syntax is similar to the one used for integer data
-This simple example creates a new floating-point type based on the
+types --- using the :ada:`range` keyword.
+This simple example creates a new
-:ada:`Float` for a normalized range between -1.0 and 1.0:
+floating-point type based on the type :ada:`Float`, for a normalized range
+between :ada:`-1.0` and :ada:`1.0`:

 .. code-block:: ada